You want to build your own website?

 5. search for a theme

 The great thing about WordPress is, that you don’t have to be a professional programmer to set up your website.
 You can install pre-made themes and customize them according to your wishes!
-Of course you can also program your website completely independently if this seems easier for you 🙂
+Of course, you can also program your website completely independently if this seems easier for you 🙂

 There are many free themes from WordPress itself, but also many from external providers that can be bought.

 Here you will find a huge number of themes.
-Get yourself a “glas of wine”, get comfortable and search though all the themes – it really feels like fun online shopping.
+Get yourself a “glass of wine”, get comfortable and search though all the themes – it really feels like fun online shopping.
 I would advise you to buy a theme, as updates are always available for it and this is really extremely important.
 For WordPress itself there are constant updates (mostly bug fixes and security updates) and the website has to keep up with these in the long run.

 Talking about security updates!

-We have also published an article on the subject of cyber crime with a specialist in this field, because the topic should not be underestimated.
+We have also published an article on the subject of cybercrime with a specialist in this field, because the topic should not be underestimated.